 After installing the plugin and updating all settings, my old links in Google are taking forever to download.
 I had #6 and #11 for my key word and I’m worried that the long download times are going to hurt my traffic.

 Anyone else have this problem?
-I’m using a hosted Wordpress install with version 2.3.1.
+I’m using a hosted WordPress install with version 2.3.1.

 Thanks!